neatpilot/ItemSSH/readme.txt

 P.S.
 This a module from my previous repo (https://github.com/neatpilot/drp).

+Version 2:
+Deploy it with Hibernate;
+Use open session in view to control hibernate session. --> open in filter and close it in filter

 Version 1:
-Deploy previous item maintance module with Struts1.
+Deploy previous item maintenance module with Struts1.